gitgitaway/MMM-MyTeams-DriveToMatch/README.md

 - MMM-MyTeams-Honours
 - MMM-Celtic-OnThisDay

-**To integrate:** Copy `shared-request-manager.js` from this module to each of the other modules' directories.
+**To integrate: If the other modules are missing the   `shared-request-manager.js` ** Copy it from this module to each of the other modules' directories.
 This ensures all modules coordinate their API requests through the same global queue.
 See user guid for more details

 ### Configuration